View as Map

 Your Guide to Breweries in Flagstaff, Arizona

 There’s even a digital passport you can download.
-Once you have all eight stamps, bring your completed passport to receive your commemorative souvenir pint glass to one of two Flagstaff Convention & Visitors Bureau.
+Once you have all of the required stamps, bring your completed passport to receive your commemorative souvenir pint glass to one of two Flagstaff Convention & Visitors Bureau.

 Here’s your guide to local breweries in the beautiful town of Flagstaff.